A Complete Guide to Data Breaches

 Most Australian businesses outsource their operations via other suppliers that, in turn, outsource their own operations to third-party suppliers, which may facilitate data breaches related to third-party risks and fourth-party risks.

-To prevent this, businesses must consider vendor risk management and third-party risk management as comprehensive plans and programs to identify and mitigate possible data compromises, legal liabilities, and reputational impacts from third-party and fourth-party risks.
+To prevent this, businesses must consider Vendor Risk Management and a Third-Party Risk Management framework as cyber initiative for mitigating possible data compromises, legal liabilities, and reputational impacts from third-party and fourth-party risks.
 A vendor monitoring tool can help monitor and identify vendor risks.

 8. The OAIC Guide to Securing Personal Information